Progressive Mixture-of-Experts with autoencoder routing for continual RANS turbulence modelling: Methodology

 During the pre-processing stage, the input to the PMoE framework relies on local flow features extracted from a baseline RANS calculation.
 In the present study, we use the SA model \citep{spalart1992SA} as the baseline due to its wide applications.
 Following previous data-driven RANS efforts \citep{Ling2015feature,Wang2017PIML}, we construct an input vector $\boldsymbol{x} = [q_1, q_2, \dots, q_M]$ consisting of $M=7$ flow features, as detailed in table~\ref{tab:features}.
 Note that the listed variables are normalized in a way of $A/({\left |A \right |+\left |B \right |})$ to ensure consistent scaling across different flow regimes.

-We note that the features listed in Table~\ref{tab:features} are not universally effective across all flow regimes.
+We note that the features listed in table~\ref{tab:features} are not universally effective across all flow regimes.
 Prior studies \citep{yin2020feature,de2024XMA,cherroud2025XMA} suggest that a subset of these variables may often be sufficient for specific cases, and methods such as permutation feature importance (PFI) \citep{wu2025framework_PFI} can be employed to identify the relevant features for a specific case.
 Nevertheless, to accommodate future applications that may involve a broad range of flow regimes with distinct critical features, we adopt the full set as the model input.

-A critical challenge in training a generalizable router is ensuring that the training data represents the dynamically active regions of the flow, rather than being dominated by the free stream or quiescent zones.
+A critical challenge in training a generalisable router is ensuring that the training data represents the dynamically active regions of the flow, rather than being dominated by the free stream or quiescent zones.
 Therefore, we employ a physics-informed sampling strategy during the pre-processing stage.
 Rather than uniformly sampling the entire computational domain, the sampling region is restricted based on the underlying flow physics.
 Grid points are selected only where either the strain-rate magnitude $\|\mathsfbi{S}\|$ or the vorticity magnitude $\|\mathsfbi{W}\|$ exceeds a specific threshold relative to the domain statistics.
 Specifically, we define the sampling mask $\mathcal{M}$ such that a point is included if

 where $\|\mathsfbi{W}_j\|$ and $\|\mathsfbi{S}_j\|$ denotes the magnitudes of vorticity and strain-rate at the $j^{\mathrm{th}}$ sampled point, respectively, and $\epsilon$ is a thresholding parameter set to $0.05$ in the present study.
-This criterion ensures that the selected samples are concentrated in boundary layers, shear layers, and separation zones, effectively filtering out grid points of limited physical significance.
+A sensitivity test has been performed and the results are robust within $\epsilon \in \{0.01, 0.05, 0.1\}$.
+This criterion ensures that the selected samples are concentrated in boundary layers, shear layers, and separation zones, etc., effectively filtering out grid points of limited physical significance such as those in freestream regions.
 From this masked region, $N$ points are randomly sampled to form the input matrix $\mathsfbi{X} \in \mathbb{R}^{N \times M}$.
+The masking criterion in equation~\ref{eq:mask} is applied only during the sampling stage for the PMoE router.
+In regions with limited physical significance such as freestream regions, the baseline RANS predictions are generally adequate to provide accurate predictions, thus no extra corrections are needed.